peterbe/django-fancy-cache/README.rst

 (Sorry, been poor in maintaining this.
 Let's get it right from now)

+0.11.0
+    * Fix for ``parse_qs`` correctly between Python 2 and Python 3

+0.10.0
+    * Fix for keeping blank strings in query strings. #39

+0.9.0
+    * Django 1.10 support

 0.8.2
     * Remove deprecated way to define URL patterns and tests in python 3.5